afarcome/captureTIP/README.md

 o, te, b: whether to include observed covariates, time-effects, behavioural effects (all default to TRUE)

 stdErr: whether to compute standard errors (defaults to FALSE)

+Output is a list with elements:

+lk: the log-likelihood at convergence alpha.v, beta.v, eta, theta.v, gamm, mu.v: parameter estimates (in the notation of the paper)
+piC: parameter estimates for the prior latent mass probabilities
+Nhat: population size estimate
+seN: standard error for population size estimate (NA if stdErr=FALSE)
+J: observed information matrix
+aic: AIC

-- demo.R: generate a data set and estimate parameters and population size
+-- demo.R: generate a data set and estimate parameters and population size

-- utils.R: internal functions
+-- utils.R: internal functions

 Suitable comments are directly included in the demo script in order to illustrate use of the functions in R.